Disease/Disorder

 Monitor for peak growth velocity by assessing pubertal development and plotting heights on a growth chart.

 A scoliometer measures rotational deformity on the Adam’s forward-bend test, and a trunk rotation of >7 degrees (correlates with >20-degree coronal plane curve) is an indication for further workup.
-Modern scoliometers are now readily available as applications on smart phones.
+Modern scoliometers are available as applications on smart phones.

 Neurologic exam includes motor strength, sensation, reflexes, gait and tandem walk, as well as tests for abdominal reflexes, clonus, Hoffman and Babinski signs.